maansi-1608/TeamSekhmet/README.md

 # TeamSekhmet
-Design of Product WellBe enabling simpler living for demenia patients and their caretakers.
+Design of Product WellBe enabling simpler living for dementia patients and their caretakers.